Adult Spring Classes

 Wednesday Wheel Throwing

-Wednesday, April 8 - June 10 (10 Weeks)
+Wednesday, April 15 - June 17 (10 Weeks)

 The course will cover basic pottery wheel throwing techniques where students will develop or continue to improve, their skills in centering, throwing and trimming pottery forms.
 Students will learn to make the two most common forms from which almost all pottery stems; a cylinder and a bowl.
 From there we will learn more advanced skills and how to embellish our pieces with carvings, handles, additions and or other accents.

-Beginning and Intermediate Portrait Painting in Oils
+Intermediate to Advanced Portrait Painting in Oils

-Mondays, April 6 - June 15 (10 Weeks)
+Mondays, April 13 - June 22 (10 Weeks)

 No class May 25

-1-4 pm, Mike Laiuppa
+1 - 4 pm, Mike Laiuppa

 This class is designed to take your portrait painting to the next level.
 Students should have either taken my beginner portrait class or have around a dozen portraits under their belts before taking this class.
 We will not be going over basic skills such as how to mix color or get your preliminary drawing on the canvas; students should know how to do this and have a preferred method of starting a portrait at this point (gridding, proportional divider, freehand, etc.) as we will be focusing on the finer points of creating three-dimensionality on the two-dimensional plane of our substrate.

-6:00 pm-8:30 pm, Carol Ganick
+6:00 pm - 8:30 pm, Carol Ganick

 This class is for students who have previously taken several classes in watercolor painting, and have a sound understanding of watercolor brush techniques and the use of color.